redis/docs/content/operate/kubernetes/upgrade/upgrade-redis-cluster.md

 ## Prerequisites

-The following steps ensure you have the minimum versions of all components necessary to upgrade to 7.8.2-2. **Without these minimum versions, a validation error will block the upgrade and it will require manual recovery.**
+The following steps ensure you have the minimum versions of all components necessary to upgrade to 7.8.2-2. **Without these minimum versions, the upgrade will freeze and require manual recovery.**

 See the [troubleshooting](#troubleshooting) section for details on recovering a failed upgrade.